icxd/icxd/README.md

 # 👋 Hi, I’m icxd

 I'm 16 years old and I enjoy programming quite a lot.
-I code in many different languages such as Java, Python and C++, but I mainly use Java at the moment.
+I code in many different languages such as Java, Python and C, but I mainly use C and Rust at the moment.
 I've been coding for about 8 years now (Yeah I know I don't have a life lmao).

 ---